-◆ 28 office buildings and 1 residential building equipped with electric vehicle recharge

-Gecina's head office provides a fleet of electric vehicles for employee private hire car sharing; the profits go to a non-profit organization whose objective is to offer individual mobility solutions to economically and socially vulnerable people so they can gain means of transport
+- ◆ 28 office buildings and 1 residential building equipped with electric vehicle recharge infrastructure (EVRI). - Gecina's head office provides a fleet of electric vehicles for employee private hire car sharing; the profits go to a non-profit organization whose objective is to offer individual mobility solutions to economically and socially vulnerable people so they can gain independence.